 - The sheath has moved a lot from its original position

 - The rope is very deformed

-- It had to withstand extreme usage (fall factor 1, fall over edge, rockfall, hit with ice axe)
+- It has had to withstand extreme stress (fall factor 1, fall over edge, rockfall, hit with ice axe)

-- It is very dirty (tar, oil, grease)
+- It is extremely dirty (tar, oil, grease)

-- It has burned spots caused by heat or friction
+- It has melted spots caused by heat or friction

 If you have any further questions, our customer service team are happy to help.
 You can contact our customer service during the week from 9 a.m. till 4 p.m. and can be reached by phone at 03 33 33 67058 or via e-mail.

 There’s quite a lot happening in the world of climbing and outdoor activities.
 New products are developed, existing ones are revised or improved and we are learning many new things on a daily basis.
 And of course, we want to share our knowledge with our customers.
-Therefore we regularly revise our products in the base camp.
+Therefore we regularly revise the products in our base camp.
 So don’t be surprised if a few things have changed after a couple of months.
-This post was last updated on 17.11.2015.
+This post was last updated on 13.01.2023.